 FOOTHILL FLYERS RUNNING CLUB

-Join us for fun runs most Wednesday nights at 6 PM from the REI parking lot
+Meet with us most Wednesday nights at 6 PM - see the calendar - in the REI parking lot,

 The Foothill Flyers Running Club is a friendly and free association of nonsmoking adults in the San Gabriel Valley section of Greater Los Angeles, California, whose purpose is to encourage and help members to achieve their personal running goals.
 Members may participate or not as they see fit in a variety of running or running related activities that any of the members bring up to the attention of the group.
 This way, club members acquaint and inform each other with new facets of running or training tips that one may not know about but might find interesting to try or to use to improve their ability.
 We also try to have fun doing it too.

 We welcome and encourage all levels from recreational walkers to serious racers.
 As a club member you participate at your own risk; the activities listed by members in the newsletter, web site, email or in person are for information only, and not in any way a club endorsement, so please be careful and run responsibly at your own pace and ability as well as picking and choosing what you want to participate in.
 Discuss activities with other members who have been there and done that.
 We rotate the Wednesday night run routes and each has shortcuts for those with slower pace - routes are designed to be out for an hour and 15 minutes.
 Scroll down for more info and see the calendar and Run Routes and Maps pages.